 Because Inverness is a popular base for both those who are embarking on a North Coast 500 route, it isn’t lacking in accommodation options for any size of budget.
 Here are some of our top picks:

-This is one of the best-rated and located hostels in Inverness.
+Black Isle Hostel — This is one of the best-rated and located hostels in Inverness.
 They have a number of dorms and private rooms, a welcoming and friendly staff, and a bar serving over 20 different kinds of local craft beers.
 This would be a great place to stay, especially if you’re travelling solo and want to meet like-minded travellers.
-Click here to see the latest prices for Black Isle Hostel!
+Click here to see their availability

-This charming bed and breakfast is one of the best places to stay in Inverness if your budget allows for a little bit more than a hostel.
+Torridon Guest House — This charming bed and breakfast is one of the best places to stay in Inverness if your budget allows for a little bit more than a hostel.
 It is located within a short walking distance of the city centre, has great ratings, comfortable rooms, breakfast included, and free parking.
-Click here to see the latest prices for Torridon Guest House!
+Click here to see their availability

-A great alternative accommodation option is Airbnb.
+Airbnb — A great alternative accommodation option is Airbnb.
 You can get a private room on Airbnb for about £35/night and you get the added benefit of staying with a local.
-If you’re new to Airbnb, you can click here to get up to $40 off of your first stay!
+Click here to browse the best Airbnbs on the North Coast 500!

 Not what you’re looking for?
-Then click here to browse the best available deals on hotels in Inverness!
+Click here to browse the more Inverness hotels!

 Where to Stay in Durness